 Once you begin to work with a consultant on a writing project, you may request further appointments with the same consultant to maintain continuity.
 Alternatively, you may wish to work with different consultants, as you may find you learn more through experiencing a variety of different consulting styles and approaches.

 English as Second Language Support

-For graduate students whose first language is not English, the Centre offers a variety of resources including workshops, ESL handouts and books, and help with preparing for English proficiency tests – particularly for Engineering students.
+For graduate students whose first language is not English, Student Academic Success Services (SASS) offers a variety of resources including workshops, ESL handouts and books, and help with preparing for English proficiency tests – particularly for Engineering students.
 For more information, consult the ESL resources on this website.
-For specific help or guidance, contact the Writing Centre’s ESL coordinator Donna Katinas at firstname.lastname@example.org.
+For specific help or guidance, contact SASS’s ESL coordinator Donna Katinas at firstname.lastname@example.org.

 Referencing and E-Thesis Support

 Writing Centre consultants are generalists and do not answer detailed referencing questions in specific disciplines.
 While the Centre has general guides on hand for consultation, specialized queries should be directed to supervisors.
 For e-thesis support, consult the Queen’s Library’s page on how to format and submit theses and dissertations.